 - Ginger tea

-Non glutinous grains: These grains are high in fiber and very effective in regulating the digestive system and eliminating Candida toxins.
+These gluten free grains are high in fiber and very effective in regulating the digestive system and eliminating Candida toxins.